cailyncodes/duolang/README.md

 The goal with designing this language around Duolingo was to make it such that anyone's progress in a course would successfully execute (perhaps infinitely, but no runtime errors).
 Thus, one of the core principles is that when encountering values that would be otherwise undefined and normally cause runtime issues, the language itself will use trivial defaults (e.g. 0, '', etc).
 I also wanted invocations of an arbitrary program to have a high likely hood of at least some (perhaps meaningless) output.
 As part of this, whatever is on the top of the stack when the program completes (if it completes) will be printed to the registered output interface (e.g. terminal window).

+*Notes* (To be converted into text)

+Any Duolingo tree can execute (no undefined behavior), just maybe not meaningful

+Legendary makes coding programs easier, but anything can be written without it

+Hello world should be achievable in Spanish from English trees (length constraint)

+Duolang is a meta language, and programs are different based on the underlying tree

 ### What makes it a meta language?

 Coming soon